Robert Gsellman

-Robert John Gsellman (/ɡəˈzɛlmən/ gə-ZEL-mən; born July 18, 1993) is an American professional baseball pitcher for the Lake Country DockHounds of the American Association of Professional Baseball.
+Robert John Gsellman (/ɡəˈzɛlmən/ gə-ZEL-mən; born July 18, 1993) is an American professional baseball pitcher for the Bravos de León of the Mexican League.
 He has previously played in Major League Baseball for the New York Mets and Chicago Cubs, and in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars.

 Early life and amateur career

-Gsellman is the son of Bob Gsellman, a former minor league catcher drafted by the Philadelphia Phillies in the 23rd round of the 1984 MLB Draft from Culver City High School in California.
+Gsellman is the son of Bob Gsellman, a former minor league catcher drafted by the Philadelphia Phillies in the 23rd round of the 1984 MLB draft from Culver City High School in California.
 Gsellman attended Westchester High School in Los Angeles, where he played both basketball and baseball.
 He was a California Interscholastic Federation state champion in basketball as a junior and voted team captain as a senior.
 As a junior baseball player, he had a .649 batting average and 1.67 ERA.
 He was also named to ESPN RISEs Underclassmen All-California team.
 As a senior, he finished with a .608 batting average with eight home runs and a 1.70 ERA.
 He verbally committed to Los Angeles Harbor College as a senior.